 Pop the Bubbles!

 Most of us have enjoyed popping bubble wrap at some point.
-Did you know that the act of popping bubble wrap helps with finger strength and coordination?
+Did you know that the act of popping bubble wrap helps with finger strength and fine motor coordination?
 It also can calm an active child.
 When I was working in a preschool there was one boy who would only sit still for circle time when I gave him a piece of bubble wrap to pop.

 Paint with Bubble Wrap:

 You can make fun paint textures with bubble wrap.
 Wrap a roller with the bubble wrap.
 Secure with tape.
 Dip the roller into paint and roll on paper.
 The kids will love the fun texture they create on the paper.
 Mess For Less took painting with bubble wrap to the next level by wrapping the bubble wrap on the feet and letting the kids stomp in the paint.